Nogales, Sonora

-Heroica Nogales ([eˈɾoj.ka noˈɣa.les]), more commonly known as Nogales, is a city and the county seat of the Municipality of Nogales.
-It is located on the northern border of the Mexican state of Sonora.
-The city is abutted on its north by the city of Nogales, Arizona, across the U.S.-Mexico border.
+Nogales ([eˈɾoj.ka noˈɣa.les]), also known formally as Heroica Nogales, is a city in the Mexican state of Sonora.
+It is located in the north of the state on the U.S. border, and is abutted on its north by the city of Nogales, Arizona.
+It serves as the seat of the surrounding municipality of Nogales.

+The name Nogales is the Spanish term for "walnut trees".
+The municipality reported a population of 264,782 in the 2020 census.

 History

-The independent Nogales Municipality, which included the town of Nogales, was established on July 11, 1884.
-The Nogales Municipality covers an area of 1,675 km2.
-Nogales was declared a city within the Municipality on January 1, 1920.
+The independent municipality of Nogales, which included the town of Nogales, was established on July 11, 1884.
+The municipality of Nogales covers an area of 1,675 km2.
+Nogales was declared a city within the municipality on January 1, 1920.